DC Circulator: Potomac Ave Metro – Skyland via Barracks Row

 This line operated from the Potomac Avenue Metro station and Skyland Town Center east of the Anacostia River via Barracks Row on Capitol Hill.
 It was replaced by the Congress Heights – Union Station route on June 24, 2018 replacing Metrobus Route 94.

 Union Station – Navy Yard Metro

 This line connected Union Station and Navy Yard through Capitol Hill, with extended service on Washington Nationals game days.
 This route was replaced by the Eastern Market – L’Enfant Plaza route on June 24, 2018.
 Also this route replaced the discontinued Metrobus N22 line.

+Zoo Express Route

+This seasonal line operated from Woodley Park station to Smithsonian National Zoo during the 2019 summer season.
+The service first ran between May 4, 2019 and September 30, 2019.
+DC Circulator planned on operating the line again during later summer seasons.